NanoComp/meep/doc/docs/Python_User_Interface.md

 **`display_fluxes(fluxes...)`**
 —
 Given a number of flux objects, this displays a comma-separated table of frequencies and flux spectra, prefixed by "flux1:" or similar (where the number is incremented after each run).
-All of the fluxes should be for the same `fcen`/`df`/`nfreq`.
+All of the fluxes should be for the same `fcen`/`df`/`nfreq` or `freq`.
 The first column are the frequencies, and subsequent columns are the flux spectra.

 You might have to do something lower-level if you have multiple flux regions corresponding to *different* frequency ranges, or have other special needs. `display_fluxes(f1, f2, f3)` is actually equivalent to `meep.display_csv("flux", meep.get_flux_freqs(f1), meep.get_fluxes(f1), meep.get_fluxes(f2), meep.get_fluxes(f3))`, where `display_csv` takes a bunch of lists of numbers and prints them as a comma-separated table; this involves calling two lower-level functions: